monkphin/nlaw/README.md

 * [Overlay Facts - Digital Accessibility for Autism](https://overlayfacts.org/blog/digital-accessibility-web-design-for-autism)
 * [UX Design - Designing for Autistic People](https://uxdesign.cc/designing-for-autistic-people-overview-of-existing-research-d6f6dc20710e)

-Due to this, several iterations of the site were wireframed before a look was settled on with attempts to work to the UK Department of Health guidelines for ASM friendly design as outlined [here](https://file.scirp.org/pdf/JSEA_2014022510055814.pdf)
+Due to this, several iterations of the site were wireframed before a look was settled on with attempts to work to the UK Department of Health guidelines for ASD friendly design as outlined [here](https://file.scirp.org/pdf/JSEA_2014022510055814.pdf)

 While the final design breaks some of the Department of Health recommendations, steps have been taken to assist where potential for confusion may occur such as the inclusion of bounding boxes.
-Examples of this method were observed from several other websites that have been lauded for ASM focused design.
+Examples of this method were observed from several other websites that have been lauded for ASD focused design.

 * [Autism Advocacy](https://autisticadvocacy.org)
 * [Sesame Street](https://sesameworkshop.org/topics/autism)